Anything for You (Gotham): Plot

 The party at the Sirens takes place with Bruce and Alfred Pennyworth (Sean Pertwee) visiting and congratulating him.
 Selina is also at the party, stealing wallets.
-She's caught by Ivy (Maggie Geha), although Selina does not recognize her.
+She is caught by Ivy (Maggie Geha), although Selina does not recognize her.
 Nygma confronts Butch, stating that he discovered he was the leader of the Red Hood gang as he contacted the tailor who made the suits.
 Butch attacks, but Nygma proposes that both of them team up to kill Cobblepot (because as Nygma says, he was not freed "to be number two") and then share the city, and for this, Butch will don the Red Hood mask.
 Butch refuses, so Nygma has Zsasz hold Tabitha at gunpoint until Butch dons the mask.
 While Cobblepot gives a speech, Butch shoots, but the bullets are revealed to be blanks as Nygma was just using him to get him busted.
 Held at gunpoint and Oswald's outrage, Butch finally roars that Cobblepot's machinations ruined his life, even after he gave him his loyalty.
 When Tabitha bursts in with a stabbed henchmen, Butch breaks free and chokes Nygma, forcing Cobblepot to break a bottle on his head to save Nygma.
 Nygma was unconscious for a few minutes but woke up much to Penguin's relief.

-Bruce takes Selina to the rooftop to say that he's investigating Ivy's disappearance and that he likes her, prompting her to kiss him.
+Bruce takes Selina to the rooftop to say that he is investigating Ivy's disappearance and that he likes her, prompting her to kiss him.
 Valerie Vale (Jamie Chung) meets with a medical examiner who tested Alice's blood, but as he becomes flirty with her, Gordon arrives and kicks out the examiner as they both have a date.
-Cobblepot tends to Nygma, who explains that he didn't tell him the plan as he needed him to be genuine so the people would believe it and they both embrace, acknowledging their friendship.
+Cobblepot tends to Nygma, who explains that he did not tell him the plan as he needed him to be genuine so the people would believe it and they both embrace, acknowledging their friendship.
 Tabitha later hijacks the ambulance carrying Butch, to which Barnes reacts angrily but finds that he no longer has to walk with his crutch as his veins change again.
 Jervis Tetch (Benedict Samuel) is revealed to have kidnapped another woman, treating her like Alice and then killing her.
 He then writes a note with her blood that leaves in the table saying "James Gordon" while stating "Those who hurt you will feel my pain when my sweet and terrible vengeance upon them rains".